 The Southern Leopard Frog may be green or brown.
 Unlike the Northern Leopard Frog, the spots of the Southern Leopard Frog don’t have a light border.

 Wood Frog (Rana sylvatica)

-Wood frogs are typically dark brown or tan, but occasionally individuals have been discovered that are a reddish color, or even pink.
+Wood frogs are typically dark brown or tan, but occasionally individuals have been discovered that are a reddish color, orange or even pink.

 The Tree Frogs

 The back of the Northern Spring Peeper is some combination of yellow, brown, tan, reddish, or olive-green.